aptos-labs/aptos-core/.github/actions/README.md

 # github actions

-These actions are custom for Diem Core workflows.
+These actions are custom for Aptos Core workflows.